matter-labs/zksync-lite-docs/docs/sdk/checkout/tutorial.md

 In this tutorial we will demonstrate how to integrate basic zkSync checkout flow into any website:

-1. Check if the user has enough balance to pay for the goods.
+1. Check if the user has sufficient balance to pay for the goods.
 2. Proceed to checkout.
 3. Verify that the transactions have been completed.